• Skip to primary navigation

 Yes, we know the name of the park that our local hidden gem sounds odd.
 The name inspiration came from the Pleistocene megafauna fossils found there.

-Mammoths were believed to have frequented this location by the salt lick deposited around the sulfur springs.
+during pre-historic times mammoths frequented this location by the salt licks deposited around the sulfur springs.

-With that understanding, it makes a little more sense.
+With that understanding the name it makes a little more sense.

 You can learn more about prehistoric history during the Ice Age on markers placed along the Discovery Trail behind the visitor center on the paved trail.